 One of the things you’d want to look out for in a primer suitable for you: silicone derivatives.
 Silicone provides slip and lubrication, allowing the feel of the product on the skin to be soft and smooth.
-Furthermore silicone acts as a filler, thereby filling any enlarged pores and texture, while providing a blurring effect, to create a smooth canvas.
+Furthermore, silicone acts as a filler, thereby filling any enlarged pores and texture, while providing a blurring effect, to create a smooth canvas.

-To identify silicone derivatives, look at the ingredient list; they are usually the ones with names that end with -cone (such asdimethicone and cyclomethicone).
+To identify silicone derivatives, look at the ingredient list; they are usually the ones with names that end with -cone (such as dimethicone and cyclomethicone).
 The Benefit POREfessional Primer is one of the primers that contain silicone derivatives.
-Another kind of primer targeted for oilier skin types are more viscous and flowy, as compared to the almost creamy texture of silicone primers.
+Another kind of primer targeted for oilier skin types is more viscous and flowy, as compared to the almost creamy texture of silicone primers.

 These primers contain water (aqua) and other humectant ingredients such as glycerin.
 Humectants draw moisture from the surroundings to the skin, thereby providing hydration.
 More often than not, oily skin types are a result of insufficient hydration, which the skin then overcompensates through increased sebum production.

 Such primers include the Cover FX’s Custom Blot Drops.
 As much as possible, avoid primers and products that contain alcohol.
 While alcohol provides a nice cooling and dry-touch feel, it runs the risk of sensitivity and could be drying the skin instead.
-Also think twice before you pick a primer that contain oils – you definitely don’t need more of it if you want your makeup to stay.
+Also, think twice before you pick a primer that contains oils – you definitely don’t need more of it if you want your makeup to stay.

 How to choose a primer for oily skin?

 While the best measure is to get a sample and try them for a few times under regular makeup, this is not always possible especially for drugstore primers.
 In cases when you can’t secure a sample, we have these tips:

-Try silicone primers on the back of your hand.
+- Try silicone primers on the back of your hand.
 Pores should look blurred and less visible.
 The product should feel soft, smooth, and almost powdery even.

-As for more hydrating primers, they should make the skin feel softer, hydrated, supple, and eventually dry down to a matte finish.
+- As for more hydrating primers, they should make the skin feel softer, hydrated, supple, and eventually dry down to a matte finish.

 We know that the search for a great primer for oily skin can be a daunting one; after all, there seem to be so many options out there.
 To help you out, here is a compilation of nine best face primers and three best eyeshadow primers for oily skin that have received great reviews by people who have tried them, and some of them have been tried by this writer.
 Go to the store to check out this list of products and find the one you love most!